 Another post continuing the previous stream about Buddhist Refuge vows and commitments

 Again, I want to stress for the record that it is highly beneficial to take refuge and to attempt to live up to a few of these commitments than to shy away from them because of feeling intimidated or overwhelmed.
 Start where you are.
 Be gentle.
-It is my intention to inform, not cause flooding 🙂
+It is my intention to inform, not to cause anxiety.

 Also, most of these actual commitments are from Alexander Berzin, PhD and the berzinarchives.com.
 The commentaries are my own, plus I have received teachings from numerous lamas on this same subject.

 Believe it or not, there are other commitments we make when we take refuge.
 First we take seriously our devotion to the Buddha, Dharma and Sangha and we don’t worship any other totems, spirits or gods of another religion.
-The Triple Gem provides ample protection and refuge, hence the name 🙂 We also agree not to accumulate (greedily) as much material wealth as possible – what is more important that worldly possessions is good qualities.
-So we commit to attempting to improve ourselves and develop compassion, loving-kindness, discernment, persistence, etc.
+The Triple Gem provides ample protection and refuge, hence the name.
+We also agree not to accumulate (greedily) as much material wealth as possible – what is more important than worldly possessions is good qualities.
+So we commit to attempt to improve ourselves and develop compassion, loving-kindness, discernment, persistence, etc.

 To honor the Sangha Jewel, and especially when we are first starting out (meaning we are more impressionable or weak in our knowledge and confidences), we should avoid spending time around negative people.
 Of course there are caveats to this commitment.
 We need to work – right livelihood.
 And for the most part, there are negative people in the world and we probably have to work with several of them.
 So we do the best we can in certain situations.
 Therefore I think this commitment has to do with our leisure time – who do we hang out with for fun?
 Who do we date or have romantic relations with?
 If we are serious in our practice of improving ourselves, then Buddhism is certainly an appropriate path to be on, and we then must consider who has a positive influence on us and who has the reverse influence.

 As a sign of respect, we commit to honoring any Buddhist image, statue or even a scrap of robes from a monastic practitioner.
 This also includes tsa tsas – plaster images or statues of Buddhist beings.
 There is also a story about someone protecting Buddhist items and generating merit from doing so.
-This includes all Dharma books (and some people go on to include any positive book or letters, because learning to read and write allows one to study, practice and teach the Dharma with more ease) and we commit to respecting anyone who has taken and upheld their monastic vows.
-We also commit to respecting and honoring ordained monastics who are keeping their vows.
+This includes all Dharma books (and some people go on to include any positive book or letters, because learning to read and write allows one to study, practice and teach the Dharma with more ease) and we commit to respect anyone who has taken and upheld their monastic vows.
 To conclude this section about respecting Buddhist images etc, if we need to dispose of Dharma texts or other items, it is best to respectfully burn them.

 Fourth, we commit to saying a refuge prayer and / or remembering the benefits of taking refuge six times a day – three during the day and three at night.
 Berzin mentions that it can be done three times in the morning and three times before going to bed.
 Fifth – we commit ourselves to taking refuge especially in times of crisis.
 By studying the Buddha’s wisdom, we discover that we can eliminate the causes of problems, and therefore taking refuge during a crisis is actually the most appropriate thing to do to resolve it (or at least gain greater understanding of our situation).
 Sixth, and finally, we commit ourselves to never give up our refuge vows.
 Even if we are being threatened with death, we do what we can, but we never give up our vows in our heart.
 This way, each lifetimes builds on the previous one – we continue to improve ourselves and to benefit others, which also benefits us in the long run.